seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 Shaking her head from side to side, Rihyarda said, "Of course, I will need everyone's help as well."

-「We can leave the tea room furnishings and menu to Charlotte-himesama, as long as Brunhilde assists with the princess's recipes and cooks.
+「We can leave the tea room furnishings and menu to Charlotte-himesama, as long as Brunhilde assists with Rozemyne-himesama's recipes and cooks.
 Ferdinand-sama has skipped the arrangements and already set the date, so though it pains me to make her do this, we should let Florencia-sama handle the correspondence between attendants.
 She can ensure the guests don't find any ingredients or flavors that are unsuited for their tastes.」

 My scholar at my side wrote down Rihyarda's words as she spoke.